Home » Schools » Is UC Berkeley Considered an Ivy League School?

 Conclusion

 UC Berkeley isn’t part of the Ivy League but an elite institution.
-It has word class infrastructures, many top programs, and highly intellectual students.
+It has world-class infrastructures, many top programs, and highly intellectual students.
 The school is also part of the renowned Public Ivies.

 The Ivy League tag shouldn’t be the only reason you’ll choose one university over the other.
 Conduct extensive research on the institution before you decide on whether or not it’s worth it.
 Although all these schools are elite, some are better than others, depending on your program.